StefanZander/lecture_notes/swcs/html/docs/good_paper.md

 * Does it state how the attained results are **evaluated** or compared to existing approaches to the problem?
 * Does it state how and by whom the **expected results** can be applied?

-!!!
-Example
+!!! info "More Information about how to write a good scientific paper"
     **Source**: <https://www.researchgate.net/publication/255993683_How_to_Write_Good_Scientific_Papers_A_Comprehensive_Guide>   (_Adapted with slight modifications_)

 ### Developing a Technical Artifact

-!!! warning
-    **Please note**:
+!!! info "Carefully consider the following Information"
     The following information are important!
-Diregarding them severely harms your paper's quality and assessment.
+Disregarding them severely harms your paper's quality and assessment.

 Here is what you should do if your task is to develop an algorithm / module / component / system etc.